The Corylopsis pauciflora is native to Japan and Taiwan and belongs to the family of the Hamamelidaceae.

 The genus name Corylopsis comes from the Greek, korylos means hazel and opsis means like.

-The Corylopsis pauciflora gives light yellow racemes of flowers in the late winter that stand out on the bare branches.
+The Corylopsis pauciflora produces light yellow racemes of flowers in the late winter that stand out on the bare branches.
 In August/September the Corylopsis pauciflora blooms for a modest second time but you can hardly see those flowers between all the leaves.

 The buttercup winter hazel is a deciduous shrub that grows pretty wide.
 The leaves are a bit purple when they emerge.
 When the leaves grow further they turn green and in autumn they will turn yellow and drop.